|

 That

-important television programme going (including the legendary Old Grey
+every important television programme going (including the legendary Old

-Whistle Test) which for the time was no mean feat.
-How did the rest of
+Grey Whistle Test) which for the time was no mean feat.
+How did the rest

 I remember the audiences being pretty enthusiastic in The Netherlands and